Kongstad/Geo_Project_TensorFlow/README.md

   - [x] OS: Linux Ubuntu 16.04
        <details>
        <summary>Modification</summary>
        <p>A slight modification in the Software & Updates panel is required.
-In the sub-menu Additional drivers.
-I disabled the Ubuntu Nouveau display driver and instead opted for the program to <b>Using Nvidia binary - driver</b>.
+In the sub-menu <b>Additional drivers</b>, I had to disable the Ubuntu Nouveau display driver and instead opt for the program to the setting: <b>Using Nvidia binary - driver</b>.
 This makes sure that there is no driver conflict.</p>
        </details>
   - [x] Python: 3.5
   - [x] Handler: Anaconda Navigator 4.5.0